gabrielhpr/PartyPlatform/README.md

 The backend was developed in NodeJS.
 The relevant folders are:

-- controllers: Responsible for validation and calling model functions that will interact with Database.
+- controllers: Responsible for validating data and calling model functions that will interact with Database.

--
+## FRONTEND

+The frontend was developed using ReactJS Library.